www.ameren.com

 Level 2 charger (240 volts): ~25 miles of added range per hour of charge

-Level 3 charger/DC fast charger: Up to ~80% charge in 30 to 45 minutes, depending on the vehicle and type of charger.
+Level 3 charger/DC Fast Charger: Up to ~80% charge in 30 to 45 minutes, depending on the vehicle and type of charger.
 The larger the battery, the more time it will take to reach an 80% charge.

 If you live in a multifamily dwelling and do not have access to a shared station or dedicated outlet at your unit, you will primarily utilize public stations installed throughout your community.
 You can also talk to your landlord, property owner, or workplace about taking advantage of local incentive programs to install charging stations at their sites.
 We anticipate seeing much more public fast-charging around town, and with this type of charging, you would be able to charge as needed.